University of Hong Kong: Libraries and museums

 HKU Libraries (HKUL) was established in 1912, being the oldest academic library in Hong Kong with over 2.3 million current holdings.
 It comprises the Main Library and six specialist branch libraries: the Dental, Education, Fung Ping Shan (East Asian Language), Yu Chun Keung Medical, Lui Che Woo Law, and Music libraries.
 They are located in buildings around the campus with varying opening hours.
 A web-based library catalogue, DRAGON, allows one to search HKUL's books, journals and other resources.

 The HKUL Digital Initiatives, through its digitisation projects, has opened up online access to local collections originally in print format.
 The first HKUL Digital Initiative, ExamBase, was launched in 1996 and other projects of scholarly interests were introduced.
 More digital projects are being developed to provide continuous access to digital content and services.
 It provides open access to Chinese and English academic and medical periodicals published in Hong Kong.

 The three-storey Fung Ping Shan Building was erected in 1932 originally as a library for Chinese books.
 Named after its donor, the building consists of masonry on the ground level surmounted by a two-storey red-brick structure with ornamental columns topped by a pediment over its entrance.
 Since 1962, the Chinese books collection, now known as the Fung Ping Shan Library, was transferred to the university's Main Library and the whole building was converted into a museum for Chinese art and archaeology.
 Among its collections are ceramics, pottery and bronze sculptures.
 In 1996, the lowest three floors of the new Tsui Building were added to the old building to form the University Museum and Art Gallery.

 Reputation and rankings

-HKU admits the highest number of top scorers from the Hong Kong Diploma of Secondary Education Examinations.

-Overall Ranking
+Overall ranking

-HKU was ranked 21st worldwide in QS 2023, 31st worldwide in THE 2023, 96th worldwide in ARWU 2022, and 55th worldwide in US News 2023.
+HKU was ranked #11 worldwide and #1 in Asia in QS 2026, #35 worldwide in THE 2025, #69 worldwide in ARWU 2024, and #44 worldwide in U.S. News 2025-2026.

-The Aggregate Ranking of Top Universities (ARTU), which sorts universities based on their aggregate performance across THE, QS, and ARWU, ranked HKU 40th worldwide in 2022.
+The Aggregate Ranking of Top Universities (ARTU), which sorts universities based on their aggregate performance across THE, QS, and ARWU, found that HKU was the 42nd best-ranked university worldwide in 2023.

+HKU was ranked 49th in the THE World Reputation Rankings 2025.

-HKU is ranked as the most international university in the world by Times Higher Education.
+HKU is ranked as the most international university in the world in 2023 by Times Higher Education.

-HKU was ranked 51-60th worldwide in the THE World Reputation Ranking 2022.

-China's Alumni Association placed it among the "6-Star Greater China's Universities" (the highest level) and it also topped the Association's 2014 Ranking of Institutions with the Most Best Disciplines in HK, Macau and Taiwan.

-Subject Ranking
+Subject ranking

-QS Subject Rankings
+QS subject rankings

-In the QS World University Rankings by Subject 2022:

-In the QS World University Rankings by Broad Subject Area 2022:
+In the QS World University Rankings by broad subject area 2023: